babarrett/g80-9009/README.md

 1. Are the Yang controllers still generally available?
 2. What are the non-power, non-ground pins on the Host connector used for?
 What protocol?
-3. Which keys will still not be sent out the "Desk PC / Workstation" port when using the "Direct" method?
+3. Which keys will still not be sent out the "Desk PC / Workstation" port when using the "Direct" method and Wkst setting?
 4. What triggers the buzzer?
-Bad Calc keys, bad macro definition keys, others.
+Bad Calc keys, bad macro definition keys, others?
-5. Do the LEDs work without a KVM box?
+5. Do the LEDs work without a KM box?
 Yes for Caps, Scroll, and Num with "direct" method.

 ---